 Futures contracts are contracts to deliver or receive securities at a specified future date and at a specified price or yield.
 Futures contracts are traded on organized exchanges (exchange-traded) and typically require an initial margin (collateral) in the form of cash or marketable securities.
 The net change in the futures contract value is settled daily with the exchanges in cash and the net gains or losses are included in the Pension trust funds' financial statements.
 Holders of futures contracts look to the exchange for performance under the contract and not to the entity holding the offsetting futures position.
-Accordingly, the amount at risk posed by nonperformance of counterparties to futures contracts is minimal.
-The notional value of the Pension trust funds' investment in futures contracts at June 30, 2022, is shown in the table on the following page:
+Accordingly, the amount at risk posed by nonperformance of counterparties to futures contracts at June 30, 2022, is shown in the table on the following page: